PrintessEditor/Printess-WooCommerce-Plugin/readme.txt

 - Fixed PHP warnings with referenced printess plugin files that could not be found by replacing include_once calls with require_once.
 - Fixed broken add to cart when using specific product types or specific plugins that might chaneg the data type of product meta data
 - PanelUi is now the standard for newly created products

+= 1.6.67 =
+ - Fixed error logging for failed template name retrieval, so that it is now called in case the template name could not be retrieved due to wrong data types